-The Programmes Committee is made up of representatives from each of BAPEN's Core Groups and from the Good Practice Guidance (previously known as the Education and Training) Committee.
-Representatives from the Core Groups are nominated by their committee and bring their group’s suggestions for conference content and report back to their groups on the Programmes committee’s activities.
+The Programmes Committee is made up of representatives from each of BAPEN's Core Groups and from the Education and Training Committee.
+Representatives from the Core Groups are nominated by their Committee and bring their group’s suggestions for conference content and report back to their Groups on the Programmes Committee’s activities.
 Although the committee does not always include representatives from each of the home nations, it strives to ensure that the conference programme covers issues affecting all four home nations (England, Northern Ireland, Scotland and Wales).

 Suggestions for future topics for BAPEN meetings are welcome:

 Aims / Objectives of the Committee

 To organise an exciting, clinically relevant annual conference that will be well attended and appeal to members of all the core groups.
 Meetings to be multidisciplinary and represent good value for money.